Dev8683/pvsneslibwiki/Community-FAQ.md

 - snestools : this tool is not used anymore by PVSneslib (it was used to patch the rom after its build) but it still provided with it if you want to see the header of your rom.

 - 816-tcc and 816-opt.py : this is the tiny C compiler for 8/16 bits architecture, it translate your C code to ASM for 65c816.
 Due to some limitations and performances issues, a python script is used after to optimized produced code.

-- bin2h : to convert binary file.
-Maybe is it double with bin2txt ?

 - constify : by using your .c source files to detect const variables, it moves variables from RAM to ROM in .asm files to improve performances.